maggy1209/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file `hello`

     chmod 745 hello
+Script that adds execution permission to the owner, the group owner and the other users, to the file `hello`.

+    chmod ugo+x hello